Web Front-end Notes - Typescript

 When function type is used with a callback function, the

-means the function will not use the returned value, it does not restrict that the function cannot have areturn
+voidmeans the function will not use the returned value, it does not restrict that the function cannot have areturnstatement.

 Unknown Type